-On April 6, 2021, BK Technologies, Inc., a wholly owned subsidiary of BK Technologies Corporation, and JPMC, as a lender, entered into a Master Loan Agreement in the amount of \$743 to finance various items of manufacturing equipment (the "JPMC Credit Agreement").
-The Company used funds obtained from the Line of Credit to replace the JPMC Credit Agreement.
+On April 6, 2021, BK Technologies, Inc., a wholly owned subsidiary of BK Technologies Corporation, and JP Morgan Chase Bank, N.A.
+(JPMC), as a lender, entered into a Master Loan Agreement in the amount of \$743,000 to finance various items of manufacturing equipment (the "JPMC Credit Agreement").
 This note payable was paid in full on June 27, 2023.

-On September 25, 2019, BK Technologies, Inc., a wholly owned subsidiary of BK Technologies Corporation, and U.S. Bank Equipment Finance, a division of U.S. Bank National Association, as a lender, entered into a Master Loan Agreement in the amount of \$425 to finance various items of equipment.
-The loan is collateralized by the equipment purchased using the proceeds.
-The Master Loan Agreement is payable in 60 monthly principal and interest payments of approximately \$8 beginning on October 25, 2019 and maturing on September 25, 2024, and bears a fixed interest rate of 5.11%
+On September 25, 2019, BK Technologies, Inc., a wholly owned subsidiary of BK Technologies Corporation, and U.S. Bank Equipment Finance, a division of U.S. Bank National Association, as a lender, entered into a Master Loan Agreement in the amount of \$425,000 to finance various items of equipment.
+The loan was collateralized by the equipment purchased using the proceeds.
+The Master Loan Agreement was payable in 60 monthly principal and interest payments of approximately \$8,000 beginning on October 25, 2019 and maturing on September 25, 2024, and bore a fixed interest rate of 5.11%.
+This note payable was paid in full on June 24, 2024.

-Our cash and cash equivalents balance at December 31, 2023, was approximately \$3.5 million.
-We believe these funds, combined with anticipated cash generated from operations and borrowing availability under our IPSA, are sufficient to meet our working capital requirements for the foreseeable future.
+Our cash and cash equivalents balance at December 31, 2024, was approximately \$7.1 million.
+We believe these funds, combined with anticipated cash generated from operations and borrowing availability under our Fifth Third RLC, are sufficient to meet our working capital requirements for the foreseeable future.
 We may, depending on a variety of factors, including market conditions for capital raises, the trading price of our common stock and opportunities for uses of any proceeds, engage in public or private offerings of equity or debt securities to increase our capital resources.
 However, financial and economic conditions, including those resulting from supply chain delays or interruptions, labor shortages, wage pressures, rising inflation, geopolitical events, and other force majeure events, could limit our access to credit and impair our ability to raise capital, if needed, on acceptable terms or at all.
 We also face other risks that could impact our business, liquidity, and financial condition.
 For a description of these risks, see "Item 1A.
 Risk Factors" set forth in this report.